ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v25.md

 Starting with the V2.5 release, the IBM Spectrum Protect Plus on {{site.data.keyword.cloud_notm}} and Veeam on {{site.data.keyword.cloud_notm}} services, when deployed, no longer preconfigure the backup of any VMs.
 With this change, you can ensure proper configuration of all aspects of your backup jobs, including schedule, retention period, use of deduplication, monitoring and alerts, and management of encryption keys.
 Additionally, the IBM CloudDriver VM is no longer configured as a persistent file server for NSX backups.

 You are responsible for the configuration, management, and monitoring of all software components, including the backup and availability of the management infrastructure and workloads.
-For more information, see [Backing up components](/docs/services/vmwaresolutions?topic=vmware-solutions-solution_backingup#backing-up-components).

 This change does not affect instances that are deployed before V2.5 that have the IBM Spectrum Protect Plus on {{site.data.keyword.cloud_notm}} or Veeam on {{site.data.keyword.cloud_notm}} service installed.
 {:note}